 A medieval king was the figurehead of the state during medieval times.
 The authority of a medieval king was relatively less during the early medieval times because of the influence of the Church and the authority of the Pope.

 The daily life of a medieval king began with the customary prayers and mass in the castle chapel.
 After breakfast, the medieval king would head the council meeting where different affairs of the kingdom would be discussed.

 Among other important responsibilities of a medieval king was the oath taken by him of the dispensation of justice and enforcement of law in his kingdom.

 The education of a medieval king would commence at an early age.
 Tutors would be hired for instruction in various disciplines such as Latin and liberal arts.

 The free time of a medieval king was filled up with various hobbies and sports.
-One of the most important hobbies was horse-breeding and riding.
+One of my most important hobbies was horse breeding and riding.

 This included loose belted clothes usually accompanied by coats of mail.
 During the middle medieval times, robes became an important part of a medieval king’s fashion along with long bands attached to the sleeves.

-During the medieval times, a medieval king was considered the centre of all authority and held ultimate power over the people.
+During medieval times, a medieval king was considered the center of all authority and held ultimate power over the people.
 In practice, however, he needed the allegiance of his nobles and important members of the clergy to wield his power.

 A medieval king was educated in Latin and liberal arts and also received training in horse riding, sword fighting, and hunting.
 The dressing of a medieval king was expensive and served to distinguish him from other people.